MarcinTom/udacity_data_science_nano_capstone/README.md

 In this project, I use the data to answer 2 business questions:

-  - a.
-What are the main drivers of an effective offer on the Starbucks app?
+  - What are the main drivers of an effective offer on the Starbucks app?
-  - b.
-Out of the compared models which one is better in predicting the
+  - Out of the compared models which one is better in predicting the

 To answer the above 2 questions, I created 2 models for the data on the 3 offer types provided.
 The three offers are: Buy One Get One Free (BOGO), Discount (discount with purchase), and Informational (provides information about products).